chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose-FIJI.md

 ![Converting to a mask in FIJI](images/cellpose6.png)

-Performing this Binarization step can also correct some segmentation issues that may arise.
-As we can see in the example above, cells were oversegmented with *cellpose-napari*, but binarization in FIJI corrects this. <!-- I don't know what the following images are supposed to illustrate. -->
+Performing this binarization step can also correct some segmentation issues that may arise.
+As we can see in the example above, cells were oversegmented with *cellpose-napari*, but binarization in FIJI corrects this, as shown below, the left image shows oversegmented cells and the right one shows properly segmented cells due to binarization.

 <br>